nocentino/ollama-sql-faststart/README.md

    docker-compose up --detach
    ```

-3. Verify that all services are running:
+3. Verify that all services are running with `docker ps`
-   - Access the SQL Server on port `1433`.
-   - Access the Ollama service on port `11434`.
-   - Access NGINX on port `443` which routes to Ollama.

 4. Run Demos in `vector-demos.sql`